 Oil Containment Boom and Oil Absorbent Boom

-Oil booms are one of the most efficient options for containment and oil spill clean up.
+Oil boom is one of the most efficient options for containment and oil spill clean up.
 Floating oil booms are available in calm water, fast water, or open water models to contain oil spills and prevent further spreading.
-Oil absorbent booms can be placed around a spill to absorb oil on land or in water.
+Oil absorbent boom can be placed around a spill to absorb oil on land or in water.
 Whether you are looking to contain a large spill, small excess oil in your marina, or for emergency oil spill response, we manufacture oil spill products that meet your needs.